Share

 Payroll taxes - state and federal

 As an employer, you must withhold Oregon income tax and pay Oregon unemployment insurance tax on employee wages.
 You must also withhold federal income tax and Social Security tax.
-Oregon requires a Business Identification Number (BIN) — a combined identifier for withholding and unemployment tax.
+Oregon requires a Business Identification Number (BIN).
 Register at the Oregon Business Registry or call 503-945-8091.
 For a federal EIN, apply at irs.gov.

 3